LinkedIn is Terrible for Communication

 Prize Wall

 I mean, it’s an arcade prizewall.
 It’s not great.
 I’ll be real here, I had slightly higher expectations from the “World’s Largest Arcade” bit, but like… not much higher.
 Maybe expectations is the wrong word, and I meant “hopes”.
-I had higher hopes for the Prizewall.
+I had higher hopes for the prizewall.

 Like, you could have some Magic cards?
 Or maybe gold bullion.
-Instead, this is your general prize wall.
+Instead, this is your generic prize wall.
 There’s some candy, there’s T-Shirts, and there’s a few other things.
 But I think we turned like 40,000 tickets in 10 cups of candy and T-Shirt.

 Overall Thoughts

-Frankly, I’m a little underwhelmed by FunSpot.
+Frankly, I’m a little underwhelmed by Funspot.
 While the number of machines is incredible, the cost to play and ease at which things break was disappointing.
 I enjoyed getting to hang out with my friends (you were all awesome!) but I’d probably choose to bring folks up to Capital Pinball instead for my next birthday.

 Randy Pitchford Confuses Me